brainoffline/AnimationManager/README.md

 Animations do not start until the splash screen has been dismissed.

 ### Navigation ###
-*Navigating* can be a pain if you want to make it pretty.
+*Navigating* in and out of pages can be a pain if you want to make it pretty.
 You want your animations to finish before navigating away from current screen.
+Calling the following will call all the AnimationTrigger.Close animations.

+	await AnimationTrigger.AnimateClose()

-This is not yet automatic and planned for the 1.0 release.
+This is not yet automatic and planned for a future release.

 ### Page Transitions ###
 Lots of cool page transitions.